Overview

 Representative Experience

-- Represented the country’s second largest solid waste company in a bid dispute over a public contract covering the disposal of all solid waste generated in Mercer County (N.J.) for a five year period.
+- Represented the country’s second-largest solid-waste company in a bid dispute over a public contract covering the disposal of all solid waste generated in Mercer County (N.J.) for a five-year period.
 The contract value was approximately $100 million.
-Ross’s client was the low bidder, but its bid was rejected on technical grounds.
-After extensive litigation, the Appellate Division held that the rejection was erroneous and directed a contract award to Ross’s client.
+Ross’ client was the low bidder, but its bid was rejected on technical grounds.
+After extensive litigation, the Appellate Division held that the rejection was erroneous and directed a contract award to Ross’ client.

 - Served as first chair for an eight-day bench trial involving contamination at an industrial property.
-The trial included five fact witness and one expert witness.
-The trial concluded with a defense verdict, with Ross’s client found not liable for any remediation or cleanup costs.
+The trial included five fact witnesses and one expert witness.
+The trial concluded with a defense verdict, with Ross’ client found not liable for any remediation or cleanup costs.

 Related Industries